 Mike Postle: Call

-Up to this point, the gameplay seems pretty standard for regular players.
-Perhaps the sizing could be a bit different, but so far nothing is striking.
+Up to this point, the play looks quite standard for regular players.
+Maybe the sizing could be a bit different, but so far, nothing stands out.

 Mike Postle: Check